 What is Industrial-Organizational Psychology?

-According to the American Psychological Association (APA), industrial-organizational (I/O) psychology focuses on studying and improving human behaviors within teams, organizations, and the workplace.
+According to the American Psychological Association (APA), industrial-organizational (IO) psychology focuses on studying and improving human behaviors within teams, organizations, and the workplace.

 “The specialty of industrial-organizational psychology addresses issues of recruitment, selection and placement, training and development, performance measurement, workplace motivation and reward systems, quality of work life, structure of work and human factors, organizational development and consumer behavior,” according to the APA.